ToanLe1024/ToanLe1024.github.io/index.md

 * Lab 3:

     I enjoyed lab three as a whole because it was the first time I felt like I had a little bit of an understanding on what I was doing.
-During this lab we created code and used math.
+During this lab we created code using doubles, ints, and math.
+This was also the first time we were introduced to the makefiles.
 This was enjoyable for me because it was very different from the other labs before.

 * Lab 7: